SOCIAL SCIENCE

 Cost and Materials: $225 approximately for multi-day field trip (optional)

-Entry Guidelines: Level 1 Geography or Literacy rich subjects at Level 1 or HOD permission
+Entry Guidelines: Literacy and Numeracy-rich subjects at Level 1 or HOD permission

 Leads to: Level 3 Geography and tertiary study, careers in Engineering, Environmental Scientist, Oceanography, Policy Adviser, Town Planning, Zoologist, Ecologist, Demographer, Pilot, Armed Forces, Cartography, GIS Analyst, Education, Law, Tourist Operator, Tourism and Hospitality, Outdoor Education Instructors